SPIDER Elementary K-6 | Online Learning

-- At SD46, we offer the following OL programs: SPIDER (Students Participating in Distributed Education Resources) Programs: Elementary K-6, ProjectSPIDER 7-9, and Secondary Online Learning 10-12.
+- At SD46, we offer the following OL programs: SPIDER (Students Participating in Distance Education Resources) Programs: Elementary K-6, ProjectSPIDER 7-9, and Secondary Online Learning 10-12.

 - SD46 SPIDER programs provide direct support to parents who have chosen to have their children learn at home.